An Easy, Speedy Website Refresh: 11 Ways to Keep Your Website in Great Shape

 Its also great to do this on the pages that attract the most traffic!
 Past visitors will be joyed to find a fresh new feel.

-The New Year is the perfect time to take stock of the clients and projects you worked on in the last year.
+Now is the perfect time to take stock of the clients and projects you worked on over the past year.

 Has your clientele or work changed much over the year?
 Have you tweaked your processes to improve your overall client satisfaction?
 Have your customers been surprised (in a good way) with your service/offering?